Connor Joe Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.

-- The Marlins have a 4.11 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins have a 4.09 team ERA that ranks 14th across all MLB pitching staffs.

-- The Marlins allow the ninth-fewest home runs in baseball (77 total, one per game).
+- Marlins pitchers combine to surrender 79 total home runs at a clip of one per game (to rank 13th in the league).

-- Garrett gets the start for the Marlins, his 14th of the season.
-He is 3-2 with a 3.88 ERA and 77 strikeouts in 69 2/3 innings pitched.
+- Luzardo (6-5) takes the mound for the Marlins in his 16th start of the season.
+He's put together a 4.09 ERA in 83 2/3 innings pitched, with 94 strikeouts.

-- The left-hander last pitched on Saturday against the Washington Nationals, when he threw six innings, allowing one earned run while giving up four hits.
+- The left-hander's last appearance was on Sunday against the Washington Nationals, when he went six innings, surrendering two earned runs while giving up five hits.

-- The 25-year-old has amassed a 3.88 ERA and 9.9 strikeouts per nine innings in 14 games this season, while allowing a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.